Rune-Status/Tomm0017-rsmod-2.0/README.md

 - Getting rid of the ugly `PluginRepository`
     - It was a sad attempt at perf improvement (by trying to be one-to-one) over an actual pub-sub system
+- Config files for Types ('definitions')
+    - Instead of having the idea of 'cache editors', one of the milestones for this project is to pack and unpack (practical) Types through config files

 This version of the project will not have all these features made to perfection from the start.
 A lot of these ideas are something that will be criticised and